 LOAN ASSISTANCE PROGRAMS FOR FIRST TIME HOME BUYERS (click)

-The Mayor's Office of Housing offers qualified buyers a number of programs that can lower a homeowner's monthly mortgage payment and/or assist with a downpayment.
+The Mayor's Office of Housing and Community Development offers qualified buyers a number of programs that can lower a homeowner's monthly mortgage payment and/or assist with a downpayment.
 If you are interested in receiving a second loan to help you purchase a market-rate property, or a tax credit that will lower your monthly payments, you may be eligible to use these programs.

 BELOW MARKET RATE (BMR) OWNERSHIP OPPORTUNITIES (click)